DaRealPSL/oral-history-project/README.md

 You are encouraged to modify and build upon it for school or personal oral history documentation.

 ---
-Created by Pepijn Snoeren with ❤️
+Created by Pepijn with ❤️